Final Fantasy: The 4 Heroes of Light: Plot

 In Urbeth's past, a plague ravages the city and the only cure costs absurd amounts which leads to Urbeth to go from a city of faith to a city of commerce.
-Town leader Thauzand's daughter is unfortunately one of the victims.
-However, Jusqua is determined to prevent this and finds a vial of the cure.
+Town leader Thauzand's daughter is one of the victims, but Jusqua is determined to prevent this and finds a vial of the cure.
 It is revealed that the apothecary in town is causing the plague and selling the overpriced medicine.
 The group reveals him to be Beelzebub, demon of gluttony, and defeats him.
 In return, Thauzand gives the group the Cape of Light and Urbeth becomes a town of the perfect balance of faith and commerce.
 In Arbor's past, Torte, as a human, releases Belphegor, demon of sloth, in trying to obtain the spell Lux.
 As punishment, he is turned into a mouse and it is decided that no humans would be allowed in Arbor.
 In the meantime, Belphegor is trying to possess Arbaroc and destroy Arbor.
 In the original history, he succeeds in the possession, but thanks to the intervention of Torte and the group, he is defeated instead and the group is rewarded with the legendary white magic Lux.

 In Invidia's past, there is a winter that threatens to destroy the town.
 In response, Rekoteh's father, who expects her to be as strong as her brother, Rolan, despite being much younger, asks her to retrieve the Dragon's Mark which Brandt decides to go get for her.
 They give it to her and when she shows it to her father, he asks the group to take it and stop whatever is going on at the Sun Temple.
 The group arrives and defeats Mammon, demon of greed.
 Upon their return, Invidia is finally hit with spring, and Rekoteh's father apologizes to his daughter and gives the group the Armor of Light.
 In Spelvia's past, the group arrives just before it's too late to save Rolan from the darkness.
 They delve into his soul again and defeat Lucifer, demon of pride, freeing Rolan's soul from darkness and giving him the confidence he needs to be a hero.
 He gives them the Sword of Light.